takafumi-shiraogawa/SimpleQC/README.md

 The Kohn-Sham density functional theory (KS-DFT) calculations can be performed with the local density approximation (LDA) functional for the exchange(-correlation) potential and energy.
 The correlation part is neglected.
 Only the closed-shell systems can be calculated.
 The other functionals are not implemented.

+As an example of effective models at quantum chemistry level of theory, the electronic Coulomb interaction energy between two molecules can be calculated based on the Hartree-Fock theory.

 ## Requirements
 Psi4: for AO integral and for generating numerical grids and weights